willynilly/check-software-version-for-citation/README.md

 # 🚀 check-software-version-for-citation

-Ensures your GitHub **tag/release version** matches the version declared in:
+Automatically ensures your GitHub tag or release version matches the version declared in your project's key metadata files.

-✅ `CITATION.cff`
-✅ `pyproject.toml`
-✅ `codemeta.json`
-✅ `.zenodo.json`
-✅ `package.json`
-✅ `setup.py`

 ---

 ## 📦 What does it do?

-🛡️ This GitHub Action automatically blocks a release or tag if the version in your GitHub tag/release does not match the version declared in your project files.
+🛡️ This GitHub Action **blocks a release or tag** if the version in your GitHub tag/release does not match the version declared in your project files.

-It helps you keep all your metadata **synchronized**, which is critical for:
-✅ reproducibility
+Helps ensure:
-✅ citation tools
+✅ Reproducibility
-✅ package managers
+✅ Correct citations
+✅ Consistent packaging metadata
-✅ DOIs (Zenodo)
+✅ Accurate DOIs (Zenodo)
-✅ Python/JS packaging
+✅ Cross-language version consistency (Python / JS / metadata)

 ---